Heuristic principle: if a result is technically erudite, needs

 7. Totient Reciprocity.
 There are said to be 200 proofs of quadratic reciprocity.
 My original comment was: this makes it the 201st! - but it is similar to a proof by Kronecker, and the work generalises this theorem.

-8. Quadratic Residues Power Point Presentation Power Point presentation of Parts I and II of the Quadratic Residues papers, investigating by elementary methods the case that obtains for p prime = 4k - 1 that there are more quadratic residues in the interval [1, 2k - 1] than in [2k, 4k - 2].
+8. Quadratic Residues Power Point Presentation Power Point presentation of Parts I, II and III of the Quadratic Residues papers, investigating and proving by elementary methods the case that obtains for p prime = 4k - 1 that there are more quadratic residues in the interval [1, 2k - 1] than in [2k, 4k - 2].

 8A.
 Quadratic Residues I is the first stage of a solution of a problem unproved by elementary methods in 2004, that for p prime = 4k - 1 there are more quadratic residues in the interval [1, 2k - 1] than in [2k, 4k - 2].
 This is called the total disparity.
 A formula is proved.